iflytek/VLE/README.md

 ## Downloads

 The model weights are in PyTorch format and can be downloaded through the 🤗 transformers model hub.
 You can either download the weights and configurations manually or initialize a VLE model with `from_pretrained(model_name)`  method in your code.
+See [Usage](#usage) for details.

 ### Pre-trained Checkpoints